 And if your blood sugar happens to be out of range, you may have to rethink the meal you were planning to order or adjust your insulin.

 Finally, testing supplies are expensive.
-If you’re living on a budget and your insurance doesn’t cover testing supplies, the costs can make you anxious.
-One study from 2012 found that monitoring blood sugar can cost nearly $800 a year — a big bill for someone living on a fixed income.
+If you’re living on a budget and your insurance doesn’t cover testing supplies, the costs can make you anxious. from 2012 found that monitoring blood sugar can cost nearly $800 a year — a big bill for someone living on a fixed income.

 Overcoming blood glucose testing anxiety

 There are a few methods you can use to reduce or get rid of the discomfort of fingersticks.